Logo

 The installed cost of a Cedar Shake and Shingle roof is more expensive compared to most Asphalt Shingles and slightly more expensive than a properly installed Concrete Tile but less than most Clay Tile.

-The life expectancy depends a great deal on two things: 1) the better quality wood will last much longer 2) the roof must be installed well by a craftsman to get the most life out of the good wood.
+The life expectancy depends a great deal on two things: 1) the better quality wood will last much longer 2) the roof covering must be installed well by a craftsman to get the most life out of the good wood.
 My old roofing installation company replaced many Cedar Shake roofs that were 35 plus years old.
-One roof in Cherry Hills Village was a Tapersplit Cedar Shake that was roofed originally in 1923.
+One roof covering in Cherry Hills Village was a Tapersplit Cedar Shake that was originally installed in 1923.
 The wood and the craftsmanship of installation were unbelievable.
 We replaced the original roof in 1985 - 62 years later!
 Of course they chose Cedar Shakes again.
 We also replaced many Cedar Shingle roofs which were installed over spaced sheathing in Denver that were 40, 50 and 60 years old.
 Cedar Shakes and Shingles can last a long time if you use the highest quality Cedar and a craftsman in roofing for the installation.

 Cedar Shakes and Shingles